Shuffle/Shuffle-docs/docs/troubleshooting.md

 docker network create --driver=overlay --ingress=false --attachable=true -o "com.docker.network.driver.mtu"="1450" shuffle_swarm_executions
 ```

-## Orborus backend connection problems
-Due to the nature of Shuffle at scale, there are bound to be network issues.
-As Shuffle runs in Docker, and sometimes in swarm with k8s networking, it complicates the matter even further.
-Here's a list of things to help with debugging networking.
-If all else fails; reboot the machine & docker.

-1. Is the Orborus container speaking to an IP in the same network?
-Check with docker inspect shuffle-oroburs -> is the same CIDR / network address to be seen in the list of Network IPs?
-1. Do all the required networks exist?
-   1. WITHOUT swarm: minimum 1 bridge network.
-   1. WITH swarm: 3 networks (ingress, shuffle_shuffle, shuffle_swarm_executions).
-All in overlay mode.
-1. Are all the networks configured properly?
-If in swarm mode; delete the networks, then restart Orborus (it will remake them).
-1. Are the right network modes in use?
-Bridge (normal) vs Overlay (swarm).
-This depends on the server structure (1 vs. many).

-"Fixes" (in order):
-- Remake all networks (docker network rm)
-- Restart Docker (systemctl stop -> start)
-- Reboot (the whole server)

 ## Shuffle on ARM
 ARM is currently not supported for Shuffle, as can be seen in issue [#665 on Github](https://github.com/frikky/Shuffle/issues/665).
 We don't have the capability to build it as of now, but can work with you to get it working if you want to try it.